Short-Term Phase (2025-2027)

 The FDSA has effectively protected over 10,000 homes, businesses, transport links and services from coastal flooding and erosion.

-The orange line on the map above shows the 9km beach managed by the FDSA.
+The orange line on the map above shows the 8.5km beach managed by the FDSA.
 It stretches from Sovereign Harbour in the West to Bexhill in the East on the South Coast of England.

-Short-term (Interim) Project Overview 2025-2027
+Short-term Phase Overview 2025-2027

 Seafront at Pevensey Bay looking east from junction of Val Prinseps Road and Norman Road

-The Interim Project will continue to provide the same Standard of Protection as the last 25 years for the Pevensey Bay community.
+This Short-term Phase will continue to provide the same Standard of Protection as the last 25 years for the Pevensey Bay community.
 The coastal defences are designed to withstand a really extreme storm- which has only a 0.25% chance of happening in any given year, without a breach.
 They also prevent significant water flowing over the defences in an extreme storm- which has only a 0.5% chance of happening in any given year.

 We will also be managing the beach in a similar way to PCDL, you may notice more workers on the beach but there will be little difference in the activities which include: